ouchitaikoproject/OuchiTaikoProject/READMEBAK.md

 **Installation:**

-1. Insert each button into its specified position, bend legs behind board to hold in place
+1. Insert each button into its specified position, bend legs behind board to hold into place
 2. Solder both legs in place
 3. Verify button alignment matches reference photos